Gyumeijie/tcs/README.md

 ![](./search.png)

 ### How to add your own cheatsheets
-In order to have `tcs` index your own cheatsheets, just copy them to ~/.cheatsheets/entries.
+In order to have `tcs` index your own cheatsheets, just copy them to `~/.cheatsheets/entries`.
+> You can go to https://github.com/LeCoupa/awesome-cheatsheets for some awesome cheatsheets.

 # LICENSE
 MIT